-- (i) With respect to the management at each Group Company, while respecting the autonomy thereof, the Company establishes a system in which execution of duties is ensured in a fair and efficient manner by sharing the basic philosophy and vision indicated in the "Kawasaki Group Mission Statement," long-term vision, the Medium-Term Business Plan, and so forth, and clarifying group-wide final goals. - (ii) The Company instructs Group Companies to develop Approval Standards to ensure efficient execution of business.
+- (i) With respect to the management at each Company of the KHI Group, while respecting the autonomy thereof, the Company establishes a system in which execution of duties is ensured in a fair and efficient manner by sharing the basic philosophy and vision indicated in the "Kawasaki Group Mission Statement," long-term vision, the Medium-Term Business Plan, and so forth, and clarifying group-wide final goals. - (ii) The Company instructs Group Companies to develop Approval Standards to ensure efficient execution of business.